Jarred-Sumner/atbuild/README.md

 module.exports = `@{text}`
 ```

+**October 29th, 2020**: Added support for bundling buildtime code in the webpack loader, meaning you can use the same syntax for buildtime code and runtime code.
+The webpack-loader uses [esbuild](https://esbuild.github.io/) for bundling the backend code.

 **October 28th, 2020**: Extremely WIP VSCode extension.

 **October 28th, 2020**: Added support for `require` in buildtime code.
-Runtime code works like normal and is run through Babel or any other loaders you use.
-Buildtime code isn't run through babel, but this might be implemented later via webpack's `this._compilation_.createChildCompiler`, which would run buildtime and runtime code both through webpack.
+Runtime code works like normal and is run through Babel or any other loaders you use. ~Buildtime code isn't run through babel, but this might be implemented later via webpack's `this._compilation_.createChildCompiler`, which would run buildtime and runtime code both through webpack.~ Fixed

 ## Why?